thisolivier/flaskLogin/README.md

-# flaskLogin
+#flaskLogin
 Tiny project building a basic login

-# How to run
+#How to run
-Open your terminal,
+* Open your terminal,
-Optionally, activate a virtual environment,
+* Optionally, activate a virtual environment,
-Ensure you have Python 3 running:
+* Ensure you have Python 3 running:
 `python --version`
-Install the packages listed in requirements.txt:
+* Install the packages listed in requirements.txt:
 `pip install -r requirements.txt`
-Run the program:
+* Run the program:
 `python hello.py`
+* Type `0.0.0.0:4000` into your web browser